aj3n/singleton/local_set/README.md

 - you're looking for a pure single-thread `LocalSet` without capability of executing foreign tasks.
 - you're doing runtime-independent work.
+- a wasi compatible async executor is needed

 ### When should I use this crate instead of futures::stream::{FuturesUnordered, FuturesOrdered}